 If jobs are completed before the end of shift, the driver gets to interact with camp residents or help with other jobs in camp.

-Why did we start an internship program?
 We see many short-term volunteers returning for a 2nd and even 3rd time because of a deep connection with the work on Lesvos.
 The i58 Internship Program is being initiated out of the desire to offer something more to young people who are committed to growing personally, have a long-term interest in missions, and are looking for ways to build their ‘tool-belt’ for ministry.

 If interested please contact us for more information.